nimaft/TwitterStream/README.md

 * HTTP methods:
-  * index page recieves accepts both GET and POST methods:
+  * index page receives accepts both GET and POST methods:
     * GET: renders the template for index.html
     * POST: user has searched for a term > redirects to /results/<term> page
-  * reults page (when recieving a search query)
+  * results page (when receiving a search query)
     * GET
       * confirms the search term is not empty
-      * converts search term to url friendly term (e.g. converts #NYC to %23NYC)
+      * converts search term to URL friendly term (e.g. converts #NYC to %23NYC)
       * sends the request to Twitter and stores the response
       * converts the response from JSON to Python dictionary and stores data in a list
-      * loops throught list values, extracts author_id and id, creates a string and submit it to oEmbed api to get embed URL
+      * loops through list values, extracts author_id and id, creates a string and submit it to oEmbed API to get embed URL
       * stores the embed URLs in a list, passes search term, results list and renders results.html
     * POST: should not accept receive requests, in case it does, renders index.html